 “It was clear that companies are innovating in response to consumer demand that products and product packaging serve as part of a solution to preserve the planet,” she said.
 “Paper packaging companies are innovating at a rapid pace to meet the demand for paper products that can be recycled many times and, in the end, return to the earth.”

 The Marketplace Is Craving Natural Packaging for Food

-One exhibitor demonstrating this was Mondi with its perFORMing product, a thermoformable multilayer paper-based packaging material that’s naturally brown without the use of dyes.
-“PerFORMing provides high barrier properties while reducing plastic use by up to 80 percent compared with traditional shallow trays,” Pittas says.
+Mondi demonstrated this with its perFORMing product, a thermoformable multilayer paper-based packaging material that’s naturally brown without the use of dyes.
+“PerFORMing provides high barrier properties while reducing plastic use by up to 80 percent compared with traditional shallow trays,” Pittas said.
 “The substrate can be used for packaging meats and cheeses on food trays, as well as for portion packs and many other applications.”

 Learn more about how paper packaging transports food products safely on How Life Unfolds.

 Packagers Are Doing More with Less

 While walking the floor of Pack Expo, custom-size packing solutions was evident that the industry is evolving toward doing more with less.
 “I was struck by the diversity of packaging solutions: custom box sizes and shapes, a wide range of paper packing materials and the beautiful graphics and branding capabilities now available,” said Sarah Meiburg, director of industry outreach at the Paper and Packaging Board.
 With paper packagers faced with developing sustainable packaging solutions while also meeting consumers’ growing demand for in-home deliveries, Meiburg said it was exciting to experience all the positive energy put into creative solutions to address industry challenges at Pack Expo.